Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentXlsxGetColumns**
 > GetXlsxColumnsResponse editDocumentXlsxGetColumns(input)

-Get rows and cells from a XLSX worksheet
+Get rows and cells from a Excel XLSX spreadsheet, worksheet

 Returns the rows and cells defined in the Excel Spreadsheet worksheet